aaminu/aws-bootcamp-cruddur-2023/journal/week3.md

     };
     ```
 9. To enable signing in with a cognito username, the following modifiications were made to the [SigninPage.js](../frontend-react-js/src/pages/SigninPage.js) file:
-    - Replace the import underneath the *// [TODO] Authenication* with:
+    - Replaced the import underneath the *// [TODO] Authenication* with:
     ```js
     import { Auth } from 'aws-amplify';
     ```
-    - Replace the *onSubmit* method/function with:
+    - Replaced the *onSubmit* method/function with:
     ```js
     const onsubmit = async (event) => {
      event.preventDefault();